 Nearly every condition, but thankfully not all.

-With a craving of its own, the 2017 Thomas Fire (Christmas on Fire: A Tale of Silver Lining) had ominous plans for our beloved Hot Springs trail, holding her hostage to its wrath over the course of four harrowing weeks.
-What was left in its wake was an apocalyptic rendition of the trail's former self.
+With a craving of its own, the 2017 Thomas Fire (Christmas on Fire: A Tale of Silver Lining) had ominous plans for our beloved trail, holding her hostage to its wrath over the course of four harrowing weeks.
+What was left in its wake was an apocalyptic rendition of her former self.

 On the heels of our return from Carmel under mandatory evacuation orders, my husband once again took to the trail with our son unaware that they were unwitting participants in the calm before the storm.